 In this transaction, MKS will acquire (through the acquisition of capital stock and certain assets) the assets, properties and business of the ENI business.
 The acquisition will have three components which will all occur simultaneously.
 First, a subsidiary of MKS, Navigator Acquisition Corp., will be merged with and into ENI Technology, Inc. ENI Technology, Inc. will survive the merger as a wholly-owned subsidiary of MKS.
 Second, subsidiaries of MKS will acquire certain of the assets and assume certain of the liabilities of ENI Japan Ltd. and Astec Germany GmbH.
 Third, a subsidiary of MKS will purchase all of the outstanding capital stock of ENI Hong Kong which, prior to the closing of the acquisition, will be the parent of ENI Taiwan and ENI China.
 As a result of these transactions, Emerson, or its subsidiaries, shall receive 12,000,000 shares of MKS common stock, which we collectively refer to herein as the "acquisition consideration."
-The agreement as Annex A. We encourage you to read the acquisition agreement.
+The agreement and plan of merger governing the acquisition is attached to this proxy statement as Annex A. We encourage you to read the acquisition agreement.